 Douglas Fir (Pseudotsuga menziesii) – this is an attractive, fast-growing evergreen tree that gets quite large, about 50-80 feet (15-24.5 m.) tall.
 It’s great for use as specimens, screening, or group plantings.
 It also makes an ideal Christmas tree.

 Fraser Fir (A. fraseri) – the Frazer fir has a narrow pyramidal shape and grows up to 40 feet (12 m.).
 It, too, makes an excellent choice for Christmas or placed in the landscape as border specimens or container plants.

 Other Evergreen Trees

-Cypress (Cupressus spp.) – cypress trees have a soft, feathery-like texture and symmetrical shape.
+Cypress (Cupressus spp.) – cypress trees have a soft, feather-like texture and symmetrical shape.
 They are most often used in creating privacy hedges and borders.
 Favorites include Arizona (C. arizonica) and Leyland (Cupressocyparis leylandii).

 Evergreen trees make excellent choices for the landscape.
-They provide year-round interest, shade and screening.
+They provide year-round interest, shade, and screening.
 Yet, not all evergreen tree types are the same, so you’ll have to do your homework in order to find just the right one for your landscaping needs.